asadprodhan/blastn/README.md

 > If some of the files haven't been downloaded, you can download them by using the following bash script

-> You can delete the md5 files as follows:
+> When all the nt files are downloaded, you can delete the md5 files as follows: